When “What If” Becomes “What Now”

 Yet, the potential for such instance is there.
 It’s unpleasant to think about what may happen should you as a business owner get seriously hurt in a car accident, contract a life-threatening illness while travelling, or take an unexpected turn that leaves you incapable of managing the business.
 While as tragic as these instances can be, the impact can go beyond just you as a business owner, and beyond your family, to affect the livelihood of your business, employees, and even your customers.

-While things don’t always go according to plan, the business has a much better chance of surviving if the owner has made preparations, in advance, for it to continue without him/her there.
+Things don’t always go according to plan.
+Therefore, the business has a much better chance of surviving if the owner has made preparations, in advance, for it to continue without him/her there.
 How?
-With careful planning that encompasses all aspects to prepare for the ‘what if’, including:
+With careful planning that encompasses all aspects to prepare for the ‘what if’.

 - Succession Planning – Develop a strong and capable management team and delegate responsibility to the team.